ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 This provides ample opportunity for users to detect when a fork has been presented, but isn't in itself sufficient for detection.
-To detect forks, users require either **anonymous communication** with the Transparency Log or **peer-to-peer communication**.
+To detect forks, users require either **anonymous communication** with the transparency log or **peer-to-peer communication**.

 With peer-to-peer communication, two users gossip with each other to establish